szinn/k8s-homelab/README.md

 Many thanks to the folks at [k8s-at-home](https://github.com/k8s-at-home) that maintain the many great Helm charts, have opened their own repos for the rest of us to learn, and answer many questions on the discord server.
 A special thanks to Devin (@onedr0p) who's cluster I modelled mine after.
+Another special thanks to Nat (@Truxnell) who answered a bunch of my questions about Talos while I was on vacation reading github repos and docs on my iPhone.
-Another tongue-in-cheek thanks to Jeff (@billimek) who's dang YouTube video on Home Assistant and his cluster repo led me into this rabbit hole.
+A tongue-in-cheek thanks to Jeff (@billimek) who's dang YouTube video on Home Assistant and his cluster repo led me into this rabbit hole.